Rundee-Official/Rundee_RundeeItemFactory/README.md

 ## Presets

+Presets define the world context for item generation, influencing the types and characteristics of generated items.

 ### Default
 Generic early-game survival environment with moderate resources.
+Items should feel simple and grounded, not magical or high-tech.

 ### Forest
-Temperate forest with berries, nuts, roots, and simple cooked meals.
+Temperate forest environment with natural resources, wild foods, and organic materials.
+Items include berries, nuts, roots, and simple cooked meals.

 ### Desert
-Harsh desert with scarce vegetation.
+Harsh desert environment with scarce resources, preserved foods, and heat-resistant materials.
 Food items are low in quantity but efficient.

 ### Coast
-Coastal island with coconuts, fish, shellfish, and tropical fruits.
+Coastal environment with seafood, fresh water sources, and marine materials.
+Items include coconuts, fish, shellfish, and tropical fruits.

 ### City
-Abandoned modern city with processed food, canned goods, and energy drinks.
+Urban environment with processed foods, manufactured items, and modern weapons.
+Items include canned goods, energy drinks, and advanced weaponry.

 ## Retry Logic